Nithinns2001/-azure-aks-kubernetes/19-Azure-DevOps-with-AKS/19-01-Azure-DevOps-BuildandPush-to-ACR/README.md

 - Commit Message: Pipeline-1: Docker Build and Push to ACR
 - Commit directly to master branch: check
 - Click on **Save and Run**
+  ## create service connection for docker registry select ACR and give the service connection name in yml file in the variable  dockerRegistryServiceConnection

 ## Step-08: Review Build Logs & Docker Image in ACR
 - Review Build logs